-Oklahoma Quality Jobs Program: Provides cash grants of up to 5% of new employee gross taxable payroll for businesses that create new jobs with wages that meet or exceed the average county wage or the state threshold wage, whichever is lower.
+Oklahoma Quality Jobs Program: Provides cash grants of up to 5% of new employee gross taxable payroll for businesses that create new jobs with wages that meet or exceed the average county wage or the State Index wage threshold threshold wage, whichever is lower.
 To qualify, a company must achieve at least $2.5 million in new annual payroll within 3 years.
 Businesses may receive cash grants for up to 10 years.

 Oklahoma Quick Action Closing Fund: The governor has the discretionary authority to award grants to support economic development projects.

 Insurance Premium Tax Credit: Provides a special annual tax credit (15% to 50% based on the number of full-time employees) to insurance companies that locate or expand a regional home office in Oklahoma and maintain 200+ employees.

 Investment / New Jobs Income Tax Credit: Manufacturers that invest in new capital improvements or create jobs may receive a 5-year tax credit on the greater of 1% per year of investment in qualified new depreciable property or a credit of $500 for each new job created.
 The credit doubles to 2% of investment or $1,000 per new job if a business is located in an Enterprise Zone or if the amount of qualified investment exceeds $40 million.

 Training for Industry Program (TIP): The state provides a no-cost/low-cost way for businesses that create jobs to develop a skilled workforce.
 The amount of job training funds varies depending on the project.